 The experience allowed me to take a closer look at open-source.

 I learned so much from these contributions.
 Whenever I encountered a technical problem, I would Google it or ask questions.
-But there are also things that I learned along the way that I find as important as the technical ones.
+But I also learned things along the way that I find as important as the technical ones.

 That there are (unwritten) ethics in contributing to an open-source.